fboucquez/symbol-bootstrap/README.md

 * [`symbol-bootstrap clean`](docs/clean.md) - It removes the target folder deleting the generated configuration and data
 * [`symbol-bootstrap compose`](docs/compose.md) - It generates the `docker-compose.yml` file from the configured network.
 * [`symbol-bootstrap config`](docs/config.md) - Command used to set up the configuration files and the nemesis block for the current network
-* [`symbol-bootstrap healthCheck`](docs/healthCheck.md) - It checks if the services created with docker compose are up and running:
+* [`symbol-bootstrap healthCheck`](docs/healthCheck.md) - It checks if the services created with docker compose are up and running.
 * [`symbol-bootstrap help`](docs/help.md) - display help for symbol-bootstrap
 * [`symbol-bootstrap link`](docs/link.md) - It announces VRF and Voting Link transactions to the network for each node with 'Peer' or 'Voting' roles.
 This command finalizes the node registration to an existing network.
 * [`symbol-bootstrap report`](docs/report.md) - it generates reStructuredText (.rst) reports describing the configuration of each node.